dentarg/auth0-blog/_posts/2016-11-15-a-rundown-of-es6-features.markdown

 0b10100001 === 0xA1 === 0o241 === 161;
 ```

-## What comes next
+## What Comes Next
 The next versions of ECMAScript will probably not be as big as ECMAScript 2015, however interesting additions are expected.
 Let's see some of the major ones.

 ### Async/Await
 We have seen how ECMAScript 2015 improves asynchronous programming by the way of promises.
-Still, for all their benefits, promises come with a considerable syntactic weight.
+Still, for all their merits, promises come with a considerable syntactic weight.
 Is there any way we could improve this?
 Fortunately, yes!
 That's what async/await will attempt to do in ECMAScript 2017.

 Here is one the samples from the promises section above: